 There are two aspects to the case that are of interest besides the horrible severity of the woman’s injuries.
-First her case was litigated under a previous informed consent law that required doctors to be more forthcoming about what can and cannot be told a patient.
-A new law was signed by Gov. Scott Walker subsequent to the case which lowered the bar for what should be told to a patient and thus may have made it impossible for the woman to win a malpractice suit.
+First, her case was litigated under a previous informed consent law that required doctors to be more forthcoming about what can and cannot be told a patient.
+A new law was signed by Governor Scott Walker subsequent to the case that lowered the bar for what should be told to a patient and thus may have made it impossible for the woman to win a malpractice suit.

-Secondly the award is a direct challenger of Wisconsin’s cap on pain and suffering awards. $8.2 million of the award is for past and future medical costs for the woman. $15 million is for pain and suffering and $1.5 million is for the woman’s husband’s loss of companionship.
-However Wisconsin law limits non-economic damages to $750,000.
+Second, the award is a direct challenger of Wisconsin’s cap on pain and suffering awards.
+A total of $8.2 million was awarded for past and future medical costs for the woman.
+An additional $15 million was for pain and suffering and $1.5 million for the her husband’s loss of companionship.
+However, Wisconsin law limits non-economic damages to $750,000.
 The defendants are expected to appeal the award as a result.

-In Indiana, the amount of damages that an injured patient can obtain in a medical malpractice lawsuit is limited by state statute.
+In Indiana, the amount of damages that an injured patient can obtain in a medical malpractice lawsuit is limited by a state statute.
 An injured patient can obtain a maximum of $250,000 in damages.
-If an injured person’s damages exceeds $250,000, then the patient must petition the patient compensation fund for additional funds, up to an additional one million dollars.
-So, the total cap is $1.25 million.
-For more information contact the Indiana medical malpractice lawyers at Wilson Kehoe Winingham..
+If an injured person’s damages exceeds $250,000, then the patient must petition the Patient Compensation Fund for additional funds.